davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

    - Converted dates from MM/DD/YYYY to YYYY-MM-DD format

 2. ~~**Quote Creation - Null Reference Error**~~ 🔄 IN PROGRESS
-   - Implemented `AddQuoteWithInsured` method to create everything in one atomic operation
+   - `AddQuoteWithInsured` method not available in this IMS instance
-   - This eliminates the multi-step process that was causing null reference errors
-   - Creates insured, location, submission, and quote all at once
+   - Reverted to multi-step approach with fixes:
+     - Changed empty strings to null values in RiskInformation
+     - Added missing TACSR field to quote object
+   - Using separate calls: AddInsured + AddSubmission + AddQuote

 3. **Method Availability**
    - `AddQuoteWithSubmission` doesn't exist in this IMS instance
+   - `AddQuoteWithInsured` also not available in this instance
-   - Now using `AddQuoteWithInsured` instead of separate calls
+   - Using fallback approach with separate API calls

 ### Transaction Flow Progress